nix-community/flakelight/API_GUIDE.md

 Type: Pkgs -> Pkgs
 ```

-The `legacyPackages` option allows you to configure the flake's `legacyPackges`
+The `legacyPackages` option allows you to configure the flake's `legacyPackages`
 output.
 It can be set to a function that takes the package set and returns the
 package set to be used as the corresponding system's legacyPackages output.